 Our focus is on supporting the Irish language community at UL and on nurturing University links with the Irish language community in the region and in Gaeltacht areas.
 Much of our work in the earlier years was on the design of teaching and learning materials for adult learners of Irish and on language pedagogy.
 This work is ongoing but a more recent focus of both our research and practice has been on the Irish language beyond the classroom and on the language support infrastructure required by those who wish to become speakers of Irish.
 We acknowledge the ongoing support of the Higher Education Authority under the Scheme 'Special Provision for the Support of the Irish language' for our programme of initiatives.

 The success of Aonad na Gaeilge teaching and learning initiatives has grown out of its strong collaboration with colleagues working in modern languages and applied linguistics since its establishment in 2001.
 These links are maintained through involvement in the Centre for Applied Language Studies (CALS), involvement in delivering the Professional Masters in Education (Languages) programme, and through Computer-Mediated Communication initiatives with the UL Language Learning Hub.
-The Centre also has close links with the Irish World Academy and with the Office of UL Continuing and Professional Education.
+The Centre also has close links with the Irish World Academy and with Graduate & Professional Studies.

 Aonad na Gaeilge is currently involved in the following core activities: